jntak/image-colorization-cnn/README.md

 Image colorization involves taking an input grayscale (black & white) image and then producing an output colorized image that represents the semantic colors and tones of the input.

 Here, `autoencoders` was used for image colorization, and the `VGG16 model` was used as a feature extractor.

+The dataset used for training and testing can downloaded [here](https://google.com)